noiamhippyman/GMGL/readme.md

 ### Reasons to go away and not use this
 * For starters, it is very much a WIP.
 I highly recommend you don't use this for any serious projects yet.
+* Might be difficult to debug.
+There are tools available but I haven't tested anything yet.
 * Not sure if it's just me but it feels a bit choppy.
 * You're using a different window than the actual GM window which is only hidden when you disable the draw event.
 This is demonstrated in the demos.